-Egis stayed active in the ring with five fights in 2014, two in 2015, and four in 2016.
+Egis stayed active in the ring with five fights in 2014, two in 2015, four in 2016, and three in 2017.
 He has given impressive performances and scored several spectacular knockouts.

 In his last fight on September 22 in Tucson, Arizona, he stepped up to 10-round status for the first time and won the vacant NABF welterweight title with a seventh-round TKO against Mahonri Montes.